AverageHelper/Gamgee/README.md

 #### `sr <url>`

 Submits a song to the queue.
-Users must provide a valid YouTube, SoundCloud, or Bandcamp link in order to be considered.
+For songs to be considered, submissions must be a valid track link from a [supported platform](#supported-music-platforms).

 ### `test`

-Runs test queries against YouTube, SoundCloud, and Bandcamp, and responds with useful statistics.
+Runs test queries against each of our [supported platforms](#supported-music-platforms), and responds with useful statistics.
 This is handy for making sure that Gamgee still knows how to talk to external services whose API may change without notice.

 ### `t`